-Table 1: Classification data sets used in the experiments.
+Table 1Classification data sets used in the experiments.

 Data set Dimensionality # of instances

-WAVEFORM 21 1500
+Waveform 21 1500

-USPS-EO 256 1500
+Usps-eo 256 1500

-USPS-SL 256 1500
+Usps-sl 256 1500

-Our experimental methodology is as follows: Given a data set, a random one-third is reserved as the test set and the remaining two-thirds is resampled using 5×2 cross-validation to generate ten training and validation sets, with stratification.
-Note that GPK algorithm discussed in Section 2 is equivalent to LPK with p = 1.
-We also train SVMs after reducing dimensionality with PCA or LFDA using the same kernel in GPK and LPK (the linear kernel in our experiments).
+(the linear kernel in our experiments).
 The validation sets of all folds are used to optimize C by trying values 0.01, 0.1, 1, 10, and 100.
 The best configuration (the one that has the highest average accuracy on the validation folds) is used to train the final SVMs on the training folds and their performance is measured over the test set.
-So, for each data set, we have ten test set results; we display their averages and one standard deviation error bars.
+So, for each data set, we have 10 test set results; we display their averages and one standard deviation error bars.